-Empowering What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. this way – also known as customer enablement – is a constantly evolving discipline that lies at the intersection of sales and customer support.
+Empowering customer success this way – also known as customer enablement – is a constantly evolving discipline that lies at the intersection of sales and customer support.

 However, it also requires great user onboarding, intuitive product design, and the smart use of metrics to bring about meaningful results for both you and your customers.
 Here, I’ll talk in more detail about everything you need to know about sales enablement and customer success.

 First, let’s start with sales enablement and take it from there.

 What is Sales Enablement?

 Sales enablement encompasses everything you do to help your sales teams sell more effectively.
 It includes providing sales teams with the data and tools they need to do their jobs well, teaching and training them on how to better engage with and understand users, and knowing what best practices they should follow to shine in the customer success role.
 The term “sales enablement” is something of a misnomer, in that it is not really about sales but is more about the customer.